 Florida State University is committed to enhancing instructional technology resources and to preparing its students to thrive in a technology‐rich work environment.
-That commitment includes engaging faculty and students in the strategic planning and decision making process for instructional technology acquisition and implementation.
+That commitment includes engaging faculty and students in the strategic planning and decision-making process for instructional technology acquisition and implementation.

 The university intends to fund projects which provide:

-- Significant value to students and faculty through the creation and support of high‐quality, relevant and effective instructional technology
+- Significant value to students and faculty through the creation and support of high‐quality, relevant, and effective instructional technology

-- New or enhanced instructional technology as opposed to perpetuation of the “status quo”
+- New or enhanced instructional technology

 - Accountability as to the use and impact of the technology funds on instruction

 - Compliance with one or more of the goals of the FSU Strategic Plan

 To accomplish the above, the university Information Technology Governance Council oversees the Student Technology Fee Advisory Committee, which is chaired by the University Chief Information Officer and is comprised of student leaders, faculty and senior staff.

 - Approximately one-third of the total revenue approved for distribution will be awarded to the colleges (including the Panama City Campus and International Programs) based on each college’s prior year instructional technology expenditures (as reported in the Annual Instructional Technology Expenditures Survey) and student credit hours, with the restriction that no college will receive more than 40 percent of its prior year expenditures on instructional technology.

 - Approximately one-third of the total revenue approved for distribution will be provided to the central IT units (Information Technology Services, Office of Distance Learning, University Libraries) for instructional technology enhancements that will deliver campus‐wide benefits.